 - Put your flask on the stove: Due to the double wall vacuum insulating property of the flask, outside temperature will not change the inside beverage temperature.
 If you put your flask on any sort of stove or heat source, the heat will damage the outside of the flask.

-- Wash your flask with a bottle brush: You can find a perfect bottle brush in the baby section of the grocery store.
+- Wash your flask with a bottle brush: You can find a perfect bottle brush in the baby section of most grocery stores.
 Use the bottle brush as frequently as possible.

-- Wash your caps in the dishwasher: All Hydro Flask caps are top-rack dishwasher safe.
-The cap may last longer if it is hand washed, but if it needs to be deep cleaned, the dishwasher is okay once in a while.
+- Wash your Hydro Flip Lid and Wide Straw Lid in the dishwasher: The Hydro Flip Lid and Wide Straw Lid are top-rack dishwasher safe.
+The cap may last longer if it is hand washed, but if it needs to be deep cleaned, the dishwasher is acceptable.